-Unlock this potential by investing in womenled companies and integrating genderbalanced leadership into portfolio strategies.
+Celebrate the potential of women-led companies and integrate diverse based leadership into portfolio strategies.
 Set measurable benchmarks to track progress and demonstrate how diversity drives financial and innovation outcomes, creating a competitive advantage in the market.

 Invest in differentiated innovation